ebonnal/streamable/README.md

 integer_batches: Stream[List[int]] = integers.batch(size=100, seconds=60)
 ```

-In this example a batch will be a list of 100 elements.
+In this example a batch is a list of 100 elements.

 It may contain less elements in the following cases:
 - the stream is exhausted